Courtship: History

 In the twentieth century, courtship was sometimes seen as a precursor to marriage but it could also be considered as an end-in-itself, that is, an informal social activity akin to friendship.
-It generally happened in that portion of a person's life before the age of marriage, but as marriage became less permanent with the advent of divorce, courtship could happen at other times in peoples lives as well.
+It generally happened in that portion of a person's life before the age of marriage, but as marriage became less permanent with the advent of divorce, courtship could happen at other times in people's lives as well.
 People became more mobile.
 Rapidly developing technology played a huge role: new communication technology such as the telephone, Internet and text messaging enabled rendezvous to be arranged without face-to-face contact.
 Cars extended the range of courtship as well as enabled back-seat sexual exploration.

 In the mid-twentieth century, the advent of birth control as well as safer procedures for abortion changed the equation considerably, and there was less pressure to marry as a means for satisfying sexual urges.
 New types of relationships formed; it was possible for people to live together without marrying and without children.
 Information about human sexuality grew, and with it an acceptance of all types of consensual sexual orientations is becoming more common.
 Today, the institution of courtship continues to evolve at a rapid rate with new possibilities and choices opening up particularly through online courtship.

 Humans have been compared to other species in terms of sexual behavior.
 Neurobiologist Robert Sapolsky constructed a reproductive spectrum with opposite poles being tournament species, in which males compete fiercely for reproductive privileges with females, and pair bond arrangements, in which a male and female will bond for life.
 According to Sapolsky, humans are somewhat in the middle of this spectrum, in the sense that humans form pair bonds, but there is the possibility of cheating or changing partners.
 These species-particular behavior patterns provide a context for aspects of human reproduction, including courtship.
 However, one particularity of the human species is that pair bonds are often formed without necessarily having the intention of reproduction.
 In modern times, emphasis on the institution of marriage, traditionally described as a male-female bond, has obscured pair bonds formed by same-sex and transgender couples, and that many heterosexual couples also bond for life without offspring, or that often pairs that do have offspring separate.
 Thus, the concept of marriage is changing widely in many countries.